-The resource group where all the Azure resources being provisioned in the template are created.
-For example, if the appliance is creating a storage account, this resource group contains the storage account resource.
-It does not contain the appliance resource.
+The managed resource group is where all the Azure resources that are provisioned in the template are created.
+For example, if the appliance is used to create a storage account, this resource group contains the storage account resource.
+It doesn't contain the appliance resource.

-applianceMainTemplate.json - The template file that defines all the resources that are provisioned by the appliance.
-This file is a regular template file that is used for creating resources.
+applianceMainTemplate.json: This template file defines all the resources that are provisioned by the appliance.
+This file is a regular template file that's used to create resources.

-MainTemplate.json - Template file that defines the appliance resource (Microsoft.Solutions/appliances).
-One key property defined in this resource is the ManagedResourceGroupId.
-This property indicates which resource group is used for hosting the actual resources defined in the applianceMainTemplate.json.
+MainTemplate.json: This template file defines the appliance resource (Microsoft.Solutions/appliances).
+One key property defined in this resource is ManagedResourceGroupId.
+This property indicates which resource group is used to host the actual resources that are defined in applianceMainTemplate.json.

-The publisher needs to specify the permissions required by the vendor to manage the resources on behalf of the customer.
+The publisher must specify the permissions required by the vendor to manage the resources on behalf of the customer.
 This permission applies to the managed resource group.
-You set the following values:
+Set the following values:

-PrincipalID - The Azure AD identifier of the user, group, or application that is used to grant access to the managed resource group.
+PrincipalID: The Azure Active Directory (Azure AD) identifier of the user, group, or application that's used to grant access to the managed resource group.
 This identifier belongs to the publisher's tenant.

-RoleDefinitionID - The Azure AD identifier of the role assigned to the preceding principal ID.
-It could be any of the built-in RBAC roles in the publisher's tenant.
-For more information, see Built-in roles for Azure role-based access control.
+RoleDefinitionID: The Azure AD identifier of the role assigned to the preceding principal ID.
+It can be any of the built-in Role-Based Access Control roles in the publisher's tenant.
+For more information, see Built-in roles for Azure Role-Based Access Control.

 - For information about consuming a managed application from the Marketplace, see Consume Azure managed applications in the Marketplace.

-- For information about consuming Service Catalog managed application, see Consume a Service Catalog managed application.
+- For information about consuming a Service Catalog managed application, see Consume a Service Catalog managed application.

-- To create a UI definition file, see Getting started with CreateUiDefinition.
+- To create a UI definition file, see Get started with CreateUiDefinition.